 Philanthropy and London

-In a world of inequality such as ours it is important not just to remember but to celebrate the philanthropy of those who have sought to make life more bearable for the disadvantaged and needy.
+In a world of inequality it is important not just to remember but to celebrate philanthropy.
+Today we owe much to those who have sought to make life more bearable for the disadvantaged.
 London offers many examples of ventures, past and present, which have done just that.

-Ranging from large organisations to ventures beginning with just one person, the stories on these tours tell us that no effort is too small.
-The common factor is that people made themselves available for others.
+Including both outreach by organisations and ventures beginning with just one person, the stories on these tours tell us that no effort is too small.
+And the common factor is people making themselves available for others.

 The Battle for Bethnal Green

-Bethnal Green was a semi-rural hamlet when it was absorbed by the growing metropolis of London.
-This tour explores how this East End parish struggled with the problems caused for it by the new urban context.
+Bethnal Green was a semi-rural hamlet when the growing metropolis of London absorbed it.
+This tour explores how this East End parish struggled with the problems caused by the pressures of the new urban context.

 This tour visits sites in the City of London connected with philanthropic ventures.
-In this way we uncover some surprising helping hands.
-It shows how helping others begins just by being there.
+In doing so it uncovers some surprising helping hands.
+Indeed, it shows how helping others begins usually just by being there.

 Reaching into the Abyss

-Whitechapel and Spitalfields were places of poverty and disease.
-But long before the Ripper murders brought the East End to public notice, Londoners were reaching out to the dark shadow clinging to the north-eastern corner of the City.
+Whitechapel and Spitalfields were places of poverty and disease which London’s expansion made worse.
+But Londoners were reaching out to help those living in the dark shadow clinging to the north-eastern corner of the City.

 Look out for more tours featuring the positive side of London and its citizens.
 Do consider joining my mailing list for the latest news: contact me HERE!